mauvehed/discord_bot/README.md

    - Ensure the bot has been invited to your server with proper permissions

 3. **Tests failing**
-   - Make sure all dependencies are installed: `pip install -e ".[dev]"`
+   - Make sure all dependencies are installed: `uv pip install -e ".[dev]"`
    - Check that you're in the correct directory
    - Verify your Python version is 3.8 or higher